hazelcast/hazelcast-nodejs-client/README.md

 clientConfig.networkConfig.addresses.push('10.90.0.1', '10.90.0.2:5702');
 ```

-The second step is to initialize the `HazelcastClient` to be connected to the cluster.
+The second step is initializing the `HazelcastClient` to be connected to the cluster.

 ```javascript
 Client.newHazelcastClient(clientConfig).then(function (client) {